The 8 Most Famous Churches in Paris You Need to Visit

 Online reservation for Notre Dame

-To visit the recently reopened Notre-Dame Cathedral in Paris, it’s advisable to make a free reservation.
-Access the official Notre-Dame de Paris reservation portal or download the “Cathédrale Notre-Dame de Paris” mobile app, available on iOS and Android platforms.
+To visit the recently reopened Notre-Dame Cathedral in Paris, you should make a free reservation.
+Access the official Notre-Dame de Paris reservation portal or download the “Cathédrale Notre-Dame de Paris” mobile app, available on iOS and Android.

 Through these platforms, you can select a preferred time slot for your visit.
-Reservations are released regularly, so it’s recommended to check frequently for available slots.
+Reservations appear regularly, so check frequently for available slots.

-While reservations are not mandatory, they are strongly recommended to avoid long queues, especially during peak visiting hours.
+While reservations are not mandatory, they are strongly recommended.
+Doing so helps you avoid long queues, especially during peak hours.

 A front view of Paris's Notre Dame